 Key results obtained so far include the creation of spin-squeezed states, a chip-based atom interferometer operating beyond the standard quantum limit, and the observation of Bell correlations in a Bose-Einstein condensate.

 Semiconductor quantum dots are excellent single-photon sources, providing triggered single-photon emission at a high rate and with high spectral purity.
-Independently, ultracold atomic ensembles have emerged as one of the best quantum memories for single photons, providing high efficiency storage and long memory lifetimes.
-In this project, we aim at combining these systems for the first time, using a new type of quantum dot that emits photons at a wavelength compatible with Rubidium atoms, and an ultracold Rubidium quantum memory that is sufficiently broadband to accept these photons.
+Independently, atomic ensembles have emerged as one of the best quantum memories for single photons, providing high efficiency storage and long memory lifetimes.
+In this project, we aim at combining these systems for the first time, using a new type of quantum dot that emits photons at a wavelength compatible with Rubidium atoms, and a Rubidium quantum memory that is sufficiently broadband to accept these photons.
 The memory will be used to store and retrieve quantum dot single photons, realizing a quantum interface between these disparate physical systems.
 This will form the basis for experiments on hybrid entanglement and quantum networks.

 This project is a close collaboration with the Warburton group (also at University of Basel).
 So far, we observed transform-limited single photons from GaAs quantum dots at the wavelength of the rubidium D2-line and demonstrated tuning of their temporal shape.
 Moreover, we implemented a broadband rubidium quantum memory with sufficiently low noise to store single photons.